Bilinear MLPs enable weight-based mechanistic interpretability: Analysis methods

 \subsection{No features $\rightarrow$ higher-order SVD}

 If we have no prior features available, it is still possible to determine the most important input and output directions of $\tB$ through a higher-order singular value decomposition (HOSVD).
-The simplest approach that takes advantage of the symmetry in $\tB$ is to reshape the tensor by flattening the two input dimensions to produce a $d_\text{out} \times d_\text{in}^2$ shaped matrix and then do a standard singular value decomposition (SVD).
+The simplest approach that takes advantage of the symmetry in $\tB$ is to reshape the tensor by flattening the two input dimensions to produce a $(d_\text{output}, d_\text{input}^2)$ shaped matrix and then do a standard singular value decomposition (SVD).
 Schematically, this gives where $\vq$ can still be treated as an interaction matrix and further decomposed into eigenvectors as described above.
+We demonstrate this approach for an MNIST model in \autoref{app:hosvd}.